grafana/grafana/pkg/services/authz/README.md

 To configure the authorization server and client, use the "authorization" section of the configuration ini file.

-The `address` setting, specifies the address where the authorization server is located (ex: `server.example.org:10000`).
+The `remote_address` setting, specifies the address where the authorization server is located (ex: `server.example.org:10000`).

 The `mode` setting can be set to either `grpc` or `inproc`.
 When set to `grpc`, the client will connect to the specified address.
 When set to `inproc` the client will use inprocgrpc (relying on go channels) to wrap a local instantiation of the server.